javipalanca/simfleet/docs/develop.rst

 .. code-block:: python

+    async def send_get_managers(content=None)
     async def send_request(self, content=None)
     async def accept_transport(self, transport_aid)
     async def refuse_transport(self, transport_aid)
-    async def send_get_managers(content=None)

 The definition and purpose of each of them is now introduced:

+* ``send_get_managers``

+    This helper makes a query to the Directory agent to find all the fleet managers that provide a fleet service of type `content`.
+Thus, you can filter those fleet managers that provide the transport service that you are looking for.
+    It is expected for the user to store the response of this query in the ``self.agent.fleetmanagers`` variable as a dictionary.
+This variable will be used by the next helper.

 * ``send_request``

     This helper is useful to make a new request without building the entire message (the function makes it for you).
-    It creates a ``Message`` with a **REQUEST** performative and sends it to the coordinator agent.
-In addition, you can append a content to the request message to be used by the coordinator agent or the transport agents (e.g. your origin coordinates or your destination coordinates).
+    It creates a ``Message`` with a **REQUEST** performative and sends it to all the fleet manager agents stored in ``self.agent.fleetmanagers``.
+    In addition, you can append a content to the request message to be used by the fleet manager agent or the transport agents (e.g. your origin coordinates or your destination coordinates).

 * ``accept_transport``